How to Measure Social Impact: 8 Best Practices

 Your output metrics should be measured on a predetermined schedule, such as monthly, quarterly, and/or annually.

-To ensure you stay on top of your impact measurement, you should decide when you will measure ahead of time and stick to your schedule.
+To ensure you stay on top of your impact reporting and CSR measurement, you should decide when you will measure ahead of time and stick to your schedule.

 Some outcomes will require more time and even some flexibility.
 Consider, as thought leader Neil Buddy Shah warned at a recent panel, that good ideas risk “failing” if held to too rigorous a benchmark at too early a date